Let's Rename

 "The horrific discovery of 215 children buried in an unmarked grave at Kamloops Indian Residential School in Tk’emlúps te Secwépemc First Nation territory, has renewed nationwide debate about statues and place names honouring historic figures who contributed to colonialism." –City of Toronto email, June 7, 2021

 These issues have been raised by Black, Indigenous, and other racialized peoples multiple times, over many decades.
-Recent examples of this activism include the efforts of the Wreckonciliation student group at X University and artistic inventions by Black Lives Matter in Toronto last summer.
+Recent examples of this activism include the successful efforts of the Wreckonciliation student group to end the public celebration of Egerton Ryerson at the newly renamed Toronto Metropolitan University and artistic inventions by Black Lives Matter in Toronto last summer.

 These events have clearly illustrated that statues, street names, and commemorative infrastructure that celebrate the perpetrators of slavery, colonialism, and cultural genocide have a real and tangible impact on the lived experiences of communities of colour and Black and Indigenous communities who are forced to interact with them on a daily basis.
 We, as a city, have a duty to listen to the voices calling for their removal and act accordingly.